Sewu: Rediscovery

 Although buried deep beneath the volcanic debris around Mount Merapi, the temple ruins were not completely forgotten by the local Javanese inhabitants.
 However, the origins of the temple were a mystery.
-Over the centuries, tales and legends infused with myths of giants and a cursed princess were recounted by villagers.
-Prambanan and Sewu were purport to be of supernatural origin, and in the legend of Loro Jonggrang they were said to have been created by a multitude of demons under the order of Bandung Bondowoso.
-Such tales are most likely the reason the temples were preserved through the centuries prior to the Java War (1825–1830).
+Over the centuries, tales and legends infused with myths of giants and cursed princesses were recounted by villagers.
+Prambanan and Sewu were purported to be of supernatural origin, and in the legend of Loro Jonggrang, they were said to have been created by a multitude of demons under the order of Bandung Bondowoso.
+Such tales are most likely the reason the temples were preserved through the centuries before the Java War (1825–1830).
 The local villagers dared not remove any of the temple stones, believing the ruins to be haunted by supernatural beings.

 In 1733, Pakubuwono II granted the Dutch merchant Cornelius Antonie Lons permission to make a sightseeing tour through the heartland of Mataram.
 Lons' report of this trip contains the first known extant description of the Sewu and Prambanan temples.
 In the years 1806–07, the Dutch archaeologist Hermann Cornelius unearthed the Sewu temples and created the first lithographs of Candi Sewu's main temple and the Perwara temple.
 After Britain's short-lived rule of the Dutch East Indies, Thomas Stamford Raffles included Cornelius' image of Candi Sewu in his 1817 book The History of Java.
 In 1825, the Belgian architect Auguste Payen created a series of Candi Sewu images.